Don’t go chasing waterfalls

 One of the biggest changes we’re working towards is our project approach.
 We’re leaving the waterfall approach to system architecture behind and focusing on faster technologies and methodologies.
 Rather than making a change to the system and having to wait to see if it’ll have a negative impact on the whole system, we can work very quickly—think deploying a new feature in one month instead of eight.

 And if that feature doesn’t work as planned?
 The system works both ways: we can fail fast and fix it fast, allowing ATB to be incredibly adaptable in a world where technologies are constantly changing.
 Does that sound like the type of place where you can succeed?
 Check out our open positions.

 This adaptability isn’t due only to ditching the waterfalls—we’re taking a leap far ahead of other banks and moving to an agnostic and highly scalable system.
-One which allows us to adopt and adapt third party APIs, quickly bringing them to our customers through strategic partnerships.
+One which allows us to adopt and adapt third-party APIs, quickly bringing them to our customers through strategic partnerships.

 You can look forward to our first release with this approach—for mobile—around the end of the year.
 But remember, this is an ongoing journey.
 Internally, we’re looking at new releases to existing platforms every couple weeks, so there’s lots more to come.
 What we’re hoping though, is that the technology gets so good it disappears.
 So...in all likelihood, you may not notice our back of house changes because things work as expected.
 And that’s a great thing.